sygel-technology/sy-community-data-files/taric_base/README.rst

 To use this module, you need to:

 #.
 Go to the partner module.
 #.
-On the Settings menu, you will find the new option 'TARIC codes'..
+On the Settings menu, you will find the new option 'TARIC codes'.

 ROADMAP